UK's Brexit minister dismisses reports of rising Brexit bill

+TOKYO, May 6 Japanese and Chinese finance ministers agreed on Saturday to enhance cooperation through bilateral dialogue on their economies and policy steps.

-LONDON Britain's Brexit minister David Davis said on Wednesday that he did not recognize any of the figures published in the media for the bill that Britain could face when it leaves the European Union.
+LONDON May 3 Britain's Brexit minister David Davis said on Wednesday that he did not recognise any of the figures published in the media for the bill that Britain could face when it leaves the European Union.

 He was speaking after the Financial Times said EU demands amounted to a gross figure of 100 billion euros.